AdobeDocs/commerce-cloud-service.en/help/get-started/overview.md

 Getting Started steps you through procedures to initialize your Commerce account and access the Cloud console UI.
 The _Next step_ link at the bottom of each topic opens the next concept and procedure.
 Each topic builds on the previous topics with new tasks and learning links.

-This guide assumes that you have some working knowledge and understanding of the Commerce application powered by Magento.
+This guide assumes that you have some working knowledge and understanding of the Commerce application.
 You can refer to the latest Commerce Developer and Commerce User guides:

 - [Adobe Commerce Developer Documentation](https://developer.adobe.com/commerce/docs/) (Adobe Developer site)—Develop, customize, integrate, extend, and use advanced capabilities